The following

 used to go.
 Please be very careful not to apply too much heat to

-this chip.
 Take another new switching diode (a 1N914 or 1N4148 will

 work fine) and connect the anode end (the end AWAY from the little